visgl/deck.gl/docs/layers/grid-layer.md

 #### Color and Elevation Props

-When `getColorValue` and `getElevationValue` are set to a custom value other than their default values, aggregation will fallback to CPU.
-For GPU Aggregation, use `getColorWeight`, `colorAggregation`, `getElevationWeight` and `elevationAggregation`.
+When `colorScaleType` props is set to a 'quantile' or 'ordinal', aggregation will fallback to CPU.
+For GPU Aggregation, use 'quantize', 'linear'.

+#### Color Scale Type Props

+When following percentile props are set, it requires sorting of aggregated values, which cannot be supported when aggregating on GPU.

+* `lowerPercentile`, `upperPercentile`, `elevationLowerPercentile` and `elevationUpperPercentile`.

 ### Domain setting callbacks